ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/oVirt_troubleshooting.rst

 Debugging
 =========

-When debugging or creating a new issue, you will need information about your RHV infrastructure.
+When debugging or creating a new issue, you will need information about your oVirt infrastructure.

 Troubleshooting Item
 ====================